Skip to main content

 The complication is how payouts behave in production.
 One creator may be paid for rights-based income, another for services, and another through card or third-party network rails.
 That last group belongs in a 1099-K lane rather than 1099-MISC or 1099-NEC.

-The point here is execution: classify payouts correctly, reduce misclassification in live operations, and test whether your stack is audit-ready before you scale.
+Before you scale, classify payouts correctly, reduce misclassification in live operations, and test whether your stack is audit-ready.
 A useful pre-launch test is whether each sample payout has one traceable evidence chain:

 If that chain breaks, reporting usually turns into a manual year-end exercise.